Staffordshire

 |

-Here is another favorite, a pinklish splash luster creamer in perfect condition that I acquired in
+Here is another favorite, a pinklish splash Sunderland lustre creamer in perfect condition that I acquired in

 early 2013 from John Howard of Woodstock, an Antique English Pottery Specialist, just as he was